-It is time to be thankful
+It is Time to Be Thankful

-Our nation has survived the worst pandemic crisis in 100 years.
+Our nation has survived the worst health care crisis in 100 years.
 The vast majority of us showed great respect to those with underlying health conditions by following the rules.
-For the most part, we did so with grace towards one another.
+For the most part, we did so with grace toward one another.
 I am grateful to the hundreds of millions of Americans who showed the best side of America.

 Our nation led the world in finding vaccines to stop this virus from killing even more.
 Private enterprise and government, working together, in the great American tradition, brought multiple vaccines to market in record time with even more vaccines to follow.
 American ingenuity and public-private collaboration showed the best side of America.